What happens in Therapy?

 I provide a complimentary phone or brief in-person consultation to help determine whether my therapeutic style is a good fit for your personality and your goals from therapy.

-Step II: Evaluation
+Step II: Initial Interview

-Step III: Treatment Planning
+Step III: Therapy Planning

-Step IV: Beginning and Continuing Treatment
+Step IV: Beginning and Continuing Therapy

 I encourage all my patients to begin with weekly sessions, but the frequency of sessions is ultimately based on your needs and goals.
 You will typically begin to see changes after 4-6 weeks of weekly therapy.